-In April of 2017 I was asked to speak at a permaculture meeting for 10 minutes about my journey in developing the property.
+In April of 2017 I was asked to speak at a permaculture dinner about my journey in developing the property.
 Not being much of a public speaker, this forced me to write down some comments in preparation.
 What follows are those comments, with an addendum written later below the photos.

 From the moment I left my parents’ house as an 18-year-old, my intuition told me to establish a low-cost, modest, PAID-FOR home, so that life energy could be freed up for things more rewarding than the pursuit of money.
-I couldn’t see the wisdom of paying 2 1/2 times the purchase price of a house that already seemed prohibitively expensive by following the 30 year mortgage route.
+I couldn’t see the wisdom of paying three times the purchase price of a house by following the 30 year mortgage route.
 Long story short, I lost touch with that inner voice, got sucked into the trap, and eventually got financially ruined by a dream house that went terribly wrong.

 Toward the end of this 35 year period, a handful of things crept up on me.